Farming Village

 Sheep Shearing Competitions

-The 2025 program will be as follows:
+The 2025 program was as follows:

 Friday